Gottard History, Family Crest & Coats of Arms

 Early History of the Gottard family

 This web page shows only a small excerpt of our Gottard research.
-Another 195 words (14 lines of text) covering the years 1086, 1200, 1208, 1221, 1299, 1617 and 1675 are included under the topic Early Gottard History in all our PDF Extended History products and printed products wherever possible.
+Another 303 words (22 lines of text) covering the years 1086, 1559, 1200, 1208, 1221, 1299, 1470, 1472, 1480, 1493, 1734, 1645, 1671, 1651, 1617, 1675, 1617, 1632, 1640, 1643, 1646, 1615 and 1634 are included under the topic Early Gottard History in all our PDF Extended History products and printed products wherever possible.

 Gottard Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Gottard has been recorded under many different variations, including Goddard, Goddart, Godard, Godart, Godarte, Godert, Godderd and many more.

 Early Notables of the Gottard family (pre 1700)

-, an active member of the...
-Another 27 words (2 lines of text) are included under the topic Early Gottard Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Gottard Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Gottards were some of the first of the immigrants to arrive in North America: